Cambridge's Connections With

 After taking our leave of Christchurch City we headed for the Pacific over which we flew until Cape Campbell was reached at noon.
 A strong south-easterly was blowing, almost approaching a gale, but we sped onwards at a rate of one hundred and ten miles an hour along a course about fifteen miles out from the coast.
 Intermittently, the shore and mountainous hinterland were blotted out by the heavy rain showers, but in the breaks where our course brought us nearer the shore we could see the surf furiously lashing the cliffs which skirted the coast.
 Beyond Cape Campbell the weather was clearing, with the sun shining on the mountains, but very bumpy conditions were experienced here and until we struck inland over Cloudy Bay to make a perfect landing at Blenheim, and so complete the circuit of the South.

-The following three photos were taken by a Mrs Levesque of Cambridge, and are reputed to have been at Hamilton (therefore Rukuhia).
-Note how similar they look to Frank Green's photos, which leads us to think maybe his too were taken at Rukuhia.
+The following three photos were taken by a Mrs Levesque of Cambridge, and are thought to have been at Hamilton (Rukuhia) in 1933, however they're very similar to Frank Green's photos, which leads us to wonder if maybe they were actually taken at Cambridge in February 1934.
 These three photos were kindly supplied by Mrs J. Berys Wiseman